invertase/react-native-firebase/pages/quick-start/index.md

   	</Block>
 </Grid>

+> **Note**: Integration for iOS is currently only supported via CocoaPods see [#2128](https://github.com/invertase/react-native-firebase/issues/2128) to learn more or to help implement non-pods support.

 ## Choose your integration path

 You can get started with Firebase in React Native using one of the following options: